nchourrout/Chat-To-STL/README.md

 A local Streamlit app that converts text prompts into printable STL models via OpenAI + OpenSCAD.

+## Prerequisites

+- OpenSCAD CLI installed and available in your PATH (e.g. `brew install openscad` on macOS).

 ## Quickstart (Local)

 1. Install dependencies: